stefanmerb/GTSRB/README.md

 A own CNN is used and trained from scratch with Keras and Tensorflow.

 # Metrics
-This model achieves 96.49% on test data (12630 images).
+This model achieves 96.49% accuracy on test data (12630 images).